-The Shanghai Men's Health Study (SMHS) s a population-based cohort study of 61,480 Chinese men between ages 40 and 74 who lived in 8 urban communities in Shanghai at enrollment (2002-2006).
-Detailed information on dietary and other lifestyle factors was collected at baseline and is being updated in follow-up surveys.
+The Shanghai Men's Health Study (SMHS) is a population-based cohort study of 61,480 Chinese men between ages 40 and 74 who lived in eight urban communities in Shanghai at enrollment (2002-2006).
+Detailed information on dietary and other lifestyle factors was collected at baseline and updated in follow-up surveys.
 Biological samples (blood, and or urine) were collected from 89% of cohort members.
 The cohort has been followed up for cancer occurrence and deaths via linkage with the population-based Shanghai Cancer Registry and the Shanghai Vital Statistics Unit, as well as through visits to all living cohort members every 3-4 years.
 The resources from this study have supported multiple projects that investigate the etiology of cancers and other chronic diseases, such as coronary heart diseases, diabetes, stroke, and hypertension.
-The SMHS, funded by the National Cancer Institute since 2001, is jointly conducted by the Vanderbilt Epidemiology Center and the Shanghai Cancer Institute.
+The SMHS is jointly conducted by the Vanderbilt Epidemiology Center and the Shanghai Cancer Institute.

 A detailed description of cohort methodology and characteristics can be found in this paper: Shu XO, Li H, Yang G, Gao J, Cai H, Takata Y, Zheng W, Xiang YB.
 Cohort Profile: The Shanghai Men's Health Study.
 Int J Epidemiol.
 2015 Jun;44(3):810-8. doi: 10.1093/ije/dyv013.
 Epub 2015 Mar 2.
 PMID: 25733578; PMCID: PMC4521127.